Welcome to Campbellville

 The General Store and Post Office

-Showing the Norton family on the front porch with a
+Showing the Norton family on the front porch with a team of horses pulling the covered buggy.

 The old Hunsinger home